tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

   </tbody>
 </table>

-### Webhook Configuration – Site Preferences (Orders)
+### Granting Webhook Access to Orders

-Before proceeding with this configuration, make sure you’ve completed the PayU Enterprise [Webhook Configuration]{#webhook-configuration} section.
+Before proceeding with this configuration, make sure you’ve completed the PayU Enterprise [Configuring a Webhook](#configuring-a-webhook) section.

 Ensure that the webhook controller has access to the order object.
 To do this: